You are here: Home > Your visit > Patient leaflets > Surgery services > Dual procedure—gastroscopy and colonoscopy (West Mid)

 What is a gastroscopy?

-The first procedure you will be having is a gastroscopy, also known as an OGD.
-This is a test in which a long flexible telescope called an endoscope is passed through the mouth allowing the Endoscopist to look directly at the lining of the oesophagus (gullet), stomach and duodenum (small bowel).
+The first procedure you will have is a gastroscopy, also known as an OGD.
+This is a test in which a long flexible telescope called an endoscope is passed through the mouth, allowing the endoscopist to look directly at the lining of the oesophagus (gullet), stomach, and duodenum (small bowel).

 What is a colonoscopy?

-A colonoscopy is a diagnostic test in which a long flexible telescope called an endoscope is passed through the back passage (anus) allowing the doctor to look directly at the lining of the large bowel (colon).
+A colonoscopy is a diagnostic test where a long flexible telescope called an endoscope is passed through the back passage (anus) allowing the doctor to view the lining of the large bowel (colon) directly.

-Sometimes a biopsy - sample of tissue – is taken for analysis (testing) in the laboratory.
+Sometimes a biopsy—a sample of tissue—is taken for laboratory analysis.
 The tissue is removed through the endoscope using tiny forceps.
-This is not painful.
+This procedure is not painful.

-Some people will require treatment through the endoscope to treat/prevent bleeding, or to dilate up the oesophagus.
-If this is needed the procedure will be explained and may take longer.
+Some individuals may require treatment through the endoscope to treat or prevent bleeding or to dilate the oesophagus.
+If this is needed, the procedure will be explained and may take longer.

 What options are available for the procedure?

-There is a considerable variation in the way people react to this procedure and the sedation.
+People react differently to this procedure and the sedation used.
 General anaesthesia is not required.
 The procedure is safe but may be unpleasant and, at times, uncomfortable.

-Throat spray: If you chose this option you will be fully awake during the examination.
+Throat spray: If you choose this option, you will be fully awake during the examination.
 The endoscopist and nurses will talk you through it.
-A local anaesthetic spray will numb the back of the throat, helping the endoscope to go down.
+A local anaesthetic spray will numb the back of your throat, helping the endoscope to go down.

-Entonox (gas and air): If you chose this option you will be given Entonox to breathe in as needed during the procedure.
+Entonox (gas and air): If you choose this option, you will be given Entonox to breathe in as needed during the procedure.
 The gas takes immediate effect and helps relieve discomfort but does not make you feel sleepy.
-If you chose this option you do not need an escort to take you home after.
+If you choose this option, you do not need an escort to take you home after.

 What should I do before I come in?

-You will receive a link via DrDoctor on your mobile phone soon.
-Please click on the link and complete your form remotely as soon as you can.
-If you do not have a smart phone you will not be able to access the link a nurse will call you or ask you to come in for a face to face pre-assessment
+You will receive a link via DrDoctor on your mobile phone.
+Please open the link and complete your form remotely as soon as you can.
+If you do not have a smartphone, a nurse will call you or ask you to come in for a face-to-face preassessment

 Your prep will be posted to you once the nurses have a completed a telephone pre-assessment with you and you have confirmed your attendance.
 You may be asked to collect your prep from the unit should it not arrive on time.